Nucleon axial-vector form factor and radius from radiatively-corrected antineutrino scattering data: Application to (anti)neutrino scattering data

-Table~\ref{tab:pseudodatafits} presents the resulting $\chi^2$ for the fits and the squared nucleon axial-vector radius $r^2_A$.
-To illustrate the effects of radiative corrections, we emphasize the difference between the cases where both the pseudodata generation and fit make the same assumptions about the radiative corrections, leading-order (LO) fit to LO data or next-to-leading-order (NLO) fit to NLO data, versus cases where the pseudodata generation and fit make different assumptions, LO fit to NLO data or NLO fit to LO data.
+Table~\ref{tab:pseudodatafits} presents the resulting $\chi^2$ for the fits and the squared nucleon axial-vector radius $r^2_A$, to be compared with the axial-vector radius in the simulation $\left(r^2_A\right)_\mathrm{true} = 0.57(17)~\mathrm{fm}^2$~\cite{MINERvA:2023avz}.
+To illustrate the effects of radiative corrections, we emphasize the difference between the cases where both the pseudodata generation and fit make the same assumptions about the radiative corrections, fit without radiative corrections (no RC) fit to the data generated without radiative corrections (no RC) or fit with radiative corrections (RC) fit to the data generated with radiative corrections (RC), versus cases where the pseudodata generation and fit make different assumptions, no RC fit to RC data or RC fit to no RC data.
 We present such differences at the level of the nucleon axial-vector form factor in Figs.~\ref{figure:pseudodata}.
 The dependence on the fit parameter $t_0$ is explored in Appendix~\ref{app:t0_variation}.

 The uncertainties reported in Tables~\ref{tab:pseudodatafits}, ~\ref{tab:pseudodatafits2}, and~\ref{tab:pseudodatafits3} in Appendix~\ref{app:t0_variation} are a consequence of the assumed statistical uncertainty of the pseudodata.
 These uncertainties are not representative of the current precision but could indicate sensitivity to the radiative corrections for future higher-precision experiments at percent and subpercent precision level.
 The reported uncertainties for $k_\mathrm{max}=7$ are also larger than for $k_\mathrm{max}=6$.
 This can be attributed to the $z$-expansion parameterization: the extreme ends of the parameter space, i.e., at $Q^{2}=0$ and the maximum $Q^{2}$, are the most sensitive to the largest powers of $z$ in the power series, which also correspond to the least constrained $z$-expansion coefficients.
 The squared axial-vector radius, which is computed at $Q^{2}=0$, is therefore sensitive to this choice.
 For the input form factors, we use the model with $k_\mathrm{max}=6$ or $7$ parameterization.
 It would not make sense to explore higher-order fit parameterizations without increasing the order of the input form factors as well.